 The blockchain has many uses outside of sending cryptocurrency, and the insurance industry could likely benefit from many of those uses.

 Interested in trading crypto?
-A way to do this is to open an account on the SoFi Invest® brokerage platform.
-You can use it to buy stocks or ETFs as well as to trade Bitcoin, Ethereum, Cardano, and other currencies from the mobile app.
+One way to do this is to open an account on the SoFi Invest® brokerage platform.
+You can use it to buy stocks or ETFs as well as to trade Bitcoin, Ethereum, Cardano, Litecoin, Solana, and other cryptocurrencies from the mobile app.

 Photo credit: iStock/blackCAT